Home/Seeds/Green Cardamom

 Instructions

 1. 1.
-Rinse quinoa under cold water and combine it with water and cardamom pods in a pot; bring to a boil.
+Rinse quinoa under cold water and cook it in water with crushed cardamom pods until fluffy.

 Cardamom Infused Coconut Chia Pudding

-A creamy and healthy chia pudding enriched with coconut milk and a hint of green cardamom, perfect for breakfast or a snack.
+A creamy and nutritious chia pudding flavored with green cardamom and coconut milk, perfect for a healthy breakfast or snack.

 Ingredients